openhie/instant/docs/docs/packages/core.md

 - [Kubectl Cheat Sheet](https://www.digitalocean.com/community/cheatsheets/getting-started-with-kubernetes-a-kubectl-cheat-sheet)

-Before we proceed with creating our `Core Package` services, we need to ensure we are on the correct directory containing our bash setup scripts.
+Before we proceed with creating our `Core Package` services, we need to ensure we are in the correct directory containing our bash setup scripts.

 Once you are in the correct working directory (`core/kubernetes`) we can proceed to create our core instant ohie deployment with the following command: